Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 The purpose of this documentation is to guide the developer on how to integrate with the **Pagador API**, Braspag's payment gateway, describing all available services using request and response examples.

-Below is the representation of a standard transactional flow, followed by a short description of the main parties involved:
+Below is the representation of a standard **transactional flow**, followed by a short description of the main parties involved:

 ![Fluxo Transacional](https://braspag.github.io/images/fluxo-transacional-en-menor.png)